xdl907/switching-and-routing-project/README.md

 # Project-5
+In directory mininet simulator, there are the source code, two sample topologies and commands to run the simulatiom.
+In directory testbed, there are the source code and commands to run the controller and exchange packets between hosts.
 ## MPLS route management
 Starting from a multipath network with multiple disjoint paths from a source and a destination, a Ryu application has been implemented to set up a pair of MPLS link‐disjoint tunnels to connect the source with the destination.